How local authorities and health boards should implement the Real Living Wage (RLW).

 1. Purpose

-This guidance is intended to support a consistent approach to the continued implementation of the Welsh Government’s RLW commitment, which was first introduced from 1 April 2022.
+This guidance is intended to support a consistent approach to the continued administration of the Welsh Government’s RLW commitment, which was first introduced from 1 April 2022.
 It has been developed in partnership with stakeholders and encourages full transparency and collaboration between care providers and local authorities/health boards, as commissioners of services, to ensure delivery of the commitment.

 This guidance sets out a set of minimum expectations.
 Local authorities and health boards should not feel constrained by these if they are able to go further in their financial support for social care workers in order to boost retention or sector stability.
 They should however bear in mind the impact on providers who operate across borders.